rubypan/rubypan.github.io/blog.md

 {% include base_path %}

+- Jan 2025: Submitted all the PhD applications!

 - Nov 2024: Website version 1 published!

 - May 2024: Successfully completed my MS in Marketing Science at **Columbia Business School**.